Strategy in Go

 Now our main cache class will embed the

 evictionAlgo interface.
-Instead of implementing all types of eviction algorithms in itself, our cache class will delegate all it to the
+Instead of implementing all types of eviction algorithms in itself, our cache class will delegate the execution to the

 evictionAlgo interface.
 Since

-evictionAlgo is an interface, we can run time change the algorithm to either be LRU, FIFO, LFU without any change in cache class.
+evictionAlgo is an interface, we can change the algorithm in run time to either LRU, FIFO, LFU without changing the cache class.